Manichaeism

 With its message of universal salvation and emphasis on active proselytism, Manichaeism was quickly successful and spread throughout Aramaic-speaking regions, the Mediterranean, and the Middle East.
-It thrived between the third and seventh centuries, and at its height was one of the most widespread religions in the world.
+It thrived between the third and seventh centuries AD, and at its height was one of the most widespread religions in the world.
 Manichaean churches and scriptures existed as far east as China and as far west as Roman Iberia.
 Before the spread of Islam, Manichaeanism was briefly the main rival to early Christianity.
 It was increasingly persecuted both by the Roman state and the nascent Christian church, largely disappearing from Roman lands by the end of the sixth century.

-Manichaeism continued to survive and expand in the east.
-It maintained its historic presence in West Asia until being repressed by the latter Abbasid rulers in the 10th century.
+Manichaeism survived and expanded in the East.
+It maintained its historic presence in West Asia until being repressed by the latter Abbasid Caliphate rulers in the 10th century.
 Trade and missionary activity brought Manichaeism to Tang China in the seventh century, where it developed into its own local form.
 Manichaeism was the official religion of the Uyghur Khaganate until its collapse in 830; shortly thereafter, it was banned by the Tang court but experienced a resurgence under the later Mongol Yuan dynasty during the 13th and 14th centuries.
 Continued persecution by Chinese emperors led to Manichaeism becoming subsumed into Buddhism and Taoism before the end of the 14th century.

-Some historic Manichaean sites still exist in China, including the temple of Cao'an in Jinjiang, Fujian, and the religion may have influenced later movements in Medieval Europe, including Paulicianism, Bogomilism, and Catharism.
+Some historic Manichaean sites still exist in China, including the temple of Cao'an in Jinjiang, Fujian, and the religion may have influenced later movements in the European Middle Ages, including Paulicianism, Bogomilism, and Catharism.
 While most original Manichean writings have been lost, numerous translations and fragmentary texts have survived.

 Terminology

-The spelling Manichaeism is a hypercorrection of Manichaism, which derives from Koine Greek Μανιχαϊσμός Manikhaïsmós via Latin Manichaismus.
-The Greek word is built on Μανιχαῖος Manikhaîos ('Manichaeus'), one of the names of Mani in Greek sources.
+The spelling Manichaeism is a hypercorrection of Manichaism, which derives from Koine Greek Μανιχαϊσμός(Manikhaïsmós) via Latin Manichaismus.
+The Greek word is built on Μανιχαῖος (Manikhaîos; 'Manichaeus'), one of the names of Mani in Greek sources.

 In English, an adherent of Manichaeism is called a Manichaean, Manichean, or Manichee.